voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 Thank you for your interest in contributing to pyThermoNDT!
 This document provides guidelines and instructions for contributing to the project.

+## Pull Request Process

+1. Fork the repository and create a feature branch from `main`.
+2. Update the documentation if necessary.
+3. Add or update tests for any new or modified functionality.
+4. Ensure your code passes all tests and pre-commit hooks.
+5. Submit a pull request with a clear description of the changes.

 ## Setting Up Development Environment

 There are two recommended ways to set up your development environment: